-When you look at this list of the major streets in the Old Quarter in Hanoi can see how many of them are named after the kind of products the street would have at one time would have sold.
+When you look at this list of the major streets in the Old Quarter in Hanoi, you can see how many of them are named after the kind of products the street would have sold at one time.

 Riding the Electric Golf Cart to see the Old Quarters

-One of the great things about the golf carts is that the golf cart has two seats plus a seat next to the driver to fit 7 people in one golf cart.
-Also, the carts go quite slow, so they are very safe so that even children can ride them.
+One of the great things about golf carts is that they have two seats plus a seat next to the driver to fit 7 people in one golf cart.
+Also, the carts go quite slowly, so they are very safe that even children can ride them.

-The cost is about 360,000 dong for an hour or about 16 USD and is well worth the expense to be able to see a lot of the Old Quarters that you may not be able to see just by walking.
+The cost is about 360,000 dong for an hour or about 16 USD, and it is well worth the expense to see a lot of the Old Quarters that you may not be able to see just by walking.